LiquidatorCoder/morph_route/README.md

 - `curve` — applied to the raw progress before scaling.
 Default `Curves.ease` (gentle, symmetric on close).
 Aggressive ease-out feels "snappy" on close.
 - `progress` — override the source notifier.
 Defaults to `OpenContainer.activeProgress`.

-## Caveats
+## ⚠️ Caveats

-- **One morph at a time.** `OpenContainer.activeProgress` is a single global `ValueNotifier<double>`.
-Two morphs running concurrently would clobber each other's published value.
-This holds for typical UX; if you need multi-morph, you'll need to fork the package or pass an explicit notifier (not currently supported).
+- **One morph at a time.** `OpenContainer.activeProgress` is a single global `ValueNotifier<double>`, so two morphs running concurrently would clobber each other's published value.
+Fine for typical UX.
+If you need multi-morph, fork the package or pass an explicit notifier (not currently supported).
-- **`BackdropFilter` cost.** Blur is real GPU work.
-The package skips the BackdropFilter layer entirely when `blurSigma <= 0.01`, but at non-zero values it does sample-and-blur the underlying tree every frame of the morph.
+- **`BackdropFilter` is real GPU work.** The package skips the `BackdropFilter` layer entirely when `blurSigma <= 0.01`, but at non-zero values it samples and blurs the underlying tree every frame of the morph.
+Budget accordingly on low-end devices.
-- **No reduced-motion handling yet.** `MediaQuery.disableAnimations` is not honored.
+- **Reduced-motion not honored yet.** `MediaQuery.disableAnimations` isn't respected.
 Planned follow-up.
-- **Tilt and hit-testing.** A tilted card has a tilted hit region; we don't accept input mid-morph anyway, so it's a non-issue in practice.
+- **Tilt and hit-testing.** A tilted card has a tilted hit region.
+We don't accept input mid-morph anyway, so it's a non-issue in practice.

 ## Attribution